Uttama (Chola dynasty)

 Uttama, also known as Madhurantaka, was a Chola Emperor who ruled from 971 to 985 in present-day Tamil Nadu, India.
 According to Tiruvalangadu plates of Rajendra Chola, Madhurantaka Uttama's reign is placed after Aditya II.
 The latter may have been a co-regent of Parantaka II and seems to have died before he could formally ascend the throne.
-Uttama was the cousin of Parantaka II and was the son of the illustrious Sembiyan Mahadevi and Gandaraditya.
+Uttama was the cousin of Parantaka II and was the son of Sembiyan Mahadevi and Gandaraditya.

 Controversial ascension

 The circumstances in which Uttama ascended the Chola throne is surrounded by controversy and mystery.
 At the time of Gandaraditya's death, Uttama must have been a very young child.
 Due to his young age, his rights to the Chola throne were probably set aside and Gandaraditya's younger brother Arinjaya was crowned king.

 Arinjaya ruled for a very short time – possibly for less than a year and on his death, his son Parantaka II (Sundara Chola) succeeded him.
 By this time, Uttama was old enough to claim the crown.
 Sundara Chola had two sons – Aditha Karikalan (who beheaded Vira Pandyan I in battle) and Arulmozhi Varman.

 During the reign of Parantaka Chola II, his son Aditha Karikalan was appointed co-regent and heir apparent to the Chola throne, despite Uttama having a stronger claim.
 Aditha Karikalan was assassinated in 971 under mysterious circumstances.

 The Tiruvalangadu plates of Rajendra Chola I reveal that following Aditha Karikalan’s death, questions arose regarding succession.
 Although the people favoured Arulmozhi Varman, he chose to step aside in favour of his paternal uncle, Uttama.